tcasas7/notes/README.md

 ## Run the Application:

-## Setting Permissions for the Script
+### Setting Permissions for the Script
-## After cloning the repository, you need to give execution permissions to the script:
+After cloning the repository, you need to give execution permissions to the script:
+### bash
 chmod +x start.sh

 ## Running the Application